Worship: Hinduism

 Worship in Hinduism involves invoking higher forces to assist in spiritual and material progress and is simultaneously both a science and an art.
 A sense of bhakti or devotional love is generally invoked.
 This term is probably a central one in Hinduism.
 A direct translation from the Sanskrit to English is problematic.
 Worship takes a multitude of forms depending on community groups, geography and language.
 There is a flavour of loving and being in love with whatever object or focus of devotion.
 Worship is not confined to any place of worship, it also incorporates personal reflection, art forms and group.
 People usually perform worship to achieve some specific end or to integrate the body, the mind and the spirit in order to help the performer evolve into a higher being.

 Islam

 In Islam, worship refers to ritualistic devotion as well as actions done in accordance to Islamic law which is ordained by and pleasing to God.
-Worship is included in the Five Pillars of Islam, primarily that of salat, which is the practice of ritual prayer five times daily.
+Worship included in the Five Pillars of Islam, primarily that of salat, which is the practice of ritual prayer five times daily.